Odense in Odense Kommune, Southern Denmark, Denmark — Northen Europe (a Nordic Country in Scandinavia)

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical date for this entry is April 2, 1805.

 Location.
 55° 23.703′ N, 10° 23.045′ E. Marker is in Odense, Syddanmark (Southern Denmark), in Odense Kommune.
-Marker can be reached from the intersection of Vintapperstræde and Vestergade.
+It can be reached from the intersection of Vintapperstræde and Vestergade.
 Touch for map.
 Marker is at or near this postal address: Vestergade 57-59, Odense, Syddanmark 5000, Denmark.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Ambrosius Stub (about 90 meters away, measured in a direct line); Kongemord og Tordenskræpper / Royal Murder and Red Butterbur (approx. 0.4 kilometers away); Nonner på Vikingborgen / Nuns at the Viking Fortress (approx. 0.4 kilometers away); Munke Mølle / Monks' Mill (approx. 0.4 kilometers away); Nonnebakken / "Nunnery Hill" (approx. 0.4 kilometers away); Hans Christian Andersen - School (approx. half a kilometer away); Grønbenet Gakket Gangart / Washladies, Water Sprites, and Waddlers (approx. 0.6 kilometers away); The Oldest Kingdom of the World (approx. 0.6 kilometers away).
+At least 8 other markers are within walking distance of this marker: Ambrosius Stub (about 90 meters away, measured in a direct line); Kongemord og Tordenskræpper / Royal Murder and Red Butterbur (approx. 0.4 kilometers away); Nonner på Vikingborgen / Nuns at the Viking Fortress (approx. 0.4 kilometers away); Munke Mølle / Monks' Mill (approx. 0.4 kilometers away); Nonnebakken / "Nunnery Hill" (approx. 0.4 kilometers away); Hans Christian Andersen - School (approx. half a kilometer away); Grønbenet Gakket Gangart / Washladies, Water Sprites, and Waddlers (approx. 0.6 kilometers away); The Oldest Kingdom of the World (approx. 0.6 kilometers away).
 Touch for a list and map of all markers in Odense.

 More about this marker.
 The marker is mounted to the wall within the passageway that leads from Vestergade to Vintapperstræde.